Knowledge Base

 Intelligent Defrost

-Standard heat pumps defrost on a fixed timer — every 30, 60, or 90 minutes regardless of whether the coil actually needs it.
-This wastes energy and heating time.
+Standard heat pumps defrost on a fixed timer regardless of whether the coil needs it.
 Hyper heat systems use demand defrost — sensors measure actual coil temperature and ice buildup, triggering defrost only when necessary.
 The system spends more time heating and less time defrosting.

 Base Pan Heater

-During prolonged cold weather, water from defrost cycles collects in the outdoor unit's drain pan and refreezes.
-Over time, this creates an ice dam that can prevent the unit from operating or cause damage.
-Hyper heat outdoor units include a base pan heater — a heating element in the drain pan that prevents ice accumulation.
+During prolonged cold weather, water from defrost cycles collects in the outdoor unit’s drain pan and refreezes.
+Hyper heat outdoor units include a base pan heater that prevents ice accumulation.
 Standard units typically lack this and can ice up during extended cold snaps.

 Wider Operating Range Electronics

 The control boards, sensors, expansion valves, and fan motors in hyper heat systems are rated for a wider operating temperature range.
-Components are selected and tested for continuous operation at extreme low temperatures where standard electronics may malfunction or shut down for self-protection.
+Components are selected and tested for continuous operation at extreme low temperatures where standard electronics may malfunction or shut down.

 Standard vs. Hyper Heat: Capacity at Every Temperature